riazmohamed/notes/more_ruby/readme.md

 value equality - We check for the values to be equal using the assertion `assert_equal`

-strict object equality - We check if the objects being compared are the same
+strict object equality - We check if the objects being compared are the same `assert_same`

 ![testing_equality](assets/testing_equality.jpeg)